Chart Color Schemes

 Beacon Hill - Narraweena is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Beacon Hill - Narraweena, as per the latest Census, comprised 81.4% houses and 18.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metro had 57.6% houses and 42.4% other dwellings.
-Home ownership in Beacon Hill - Narraweena was at 34.7%, similar to Sydney metro's level.
-The remaining dwellings were either mortgaged (39.4%) or rented (25.9%).
-The median monthly mortgage repayment in the area was $3,200, higher than Sydney metro's average of $3,000.
-The median weekly rent figure was recorded at $550, compared to Sydney metro's $592.
-Nationally, Beacon Hill - Narraweena's median monthly mortgage repayment is significantly higher than the Australian average of $1,863, while rents are substantially above the national figure of $375.
+Dwelling structure in Beacon Hill - Narraweena, as evaluated at the latest Census held on 28 August 2016, comprised 81.4% houses and 18.6% other dwellings.
+In comparison, Sydney metropolitan area had 57.6% houses and 42.4% other dwellings.
+Home ownership in Beacon Hill - Narraweena was 34.7%, with the remainder being mortgaged (39.4%) or rented (25.9%).
+The median monthly mortgage repayment was $3,200, higher than Sydney metro's average of $3,000.
+Median weekly rent in Beacon Hill - Narraweena was $550, compared to Sydney metro's $592.
+Nationally, mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing